Lab Created Gemstone Guide

 Synthetic gemstones may also be known as ‘lab grown stones’, ‘lab made stones’, ‘lab “gemstone name”, ie: ‘lab sapphire’ or man-made gemstones.
 They are all the same thing.
 A synthetic gemstone is created by humans in a lab to be chemically identical to a natural mineral.
 There are many different processes to create these gemstones, the first of which was developed in the late 1800’s.
 Since there can be confusion between these synthetic stones and natural stones because they share chemical and optical characteristics, there are strict disclosure guide lines for the marketplace.

-WHAT KINDS OF SYNTHETIC STONES ARE AVAILABLE?
+WHAT KINDS OF LAB CREATED OR SYNTHETIC STONES ARE AVAILABLE?

 Synthetic stones are most often available in gemstones for which there is a high demand.
 So, for example, synthetic ruby is readily available while synthetic peridot is not.
 The most common synthetic gemstones are sapphire (blue, yellow, pink and padparadscha), ruby, emerald, spinel, and alexandrite.